A Field Guide to Getting Lost

 2) "Lost really has two disparate meanings.
 Losing things is about the familiar falling away, getting lost is about the unfamiliar appearing.
 There are objects and people that disappear from your sight or knowledge or possession; you lose a bracelet, a friend, the key.
 You still know where you are.
 Everything is familiar except that there is one item less, one missing element.
 Or you get lost, in which case the world has become larger than your knowledge of it.
 Either way, there is a loss of control."

-3) "There is no distance in childhood: for a baby, a mother in the other room is gone forever, for a child the time until a birthday is endless.
-Whatever is …
+3) "There is no distance in childhood: for a baby, a mother in the other room is gone forever, for a child the time until a birthday is endless. …

 Review of 'A field guide to getting lost' on 'Storygraph'